readium/readium-shared-js/PLUGINS.md

             this.emit('hello', 'Hello world!');
         };

-        // This is required to set up your event emitter on the reader,
-        // even if you do not provide an API. api.extendReader(this);
-    });
+        // Your plugin instance is mixed in with an Event Emitter });
 });
 ```